Wasteful Days of High School Girls: Anime

 An anime television series adaptation was announced on November 1, 2018.
 The series was animated by Passione and directed by Hijiri Sanpei, with Takeo Takahashi as chief director, Masahiro Yokotani handling series composition, and Sachiko Yasuda designing the characters.
 Tomoki Kikuya composed the music.
-The series aired from July 5 to September 20, 2019 on AT-X, Tokyo MX, TVA, KBS, SUN, and BS11.
+The series aired from July 5 to September 20, 2019, on AT-X, Tokyo MX, TVA, KBS, SUN, and BS11.
 Chinatsu Akasaki, Haruka Tomatsu, and Aki Toyosaki performed the series' opening theme song "Wa!
-Moon! dass! cry!" (輪!
-Moon! dass! cry!, Wa!
-Mūn! dasu! kurai!), as well as the series' ending theme song "Seishun no Reverb" (青春のリバーブ, Seishun no Ribābu).
+Moon!
+Dass!
+Cry!" (輪!
+Moon! dass! cry!) as well as the series' ending theme song "Seishun no Reverb" (青春のリバーブ, Seishun no Ribābu).